Sandy4321/unsocml16/README.md

 This event is created for the overflow attendees of the [Self-Organizing Conference on Machine Learning](https://openai.com/blog/machine-learning-unconference/) by OpenAI.

 As you may know, OpenAI is putting together the [Self-Organizing Conference on Machine Learning](https://github.com/openai/socml16/wiki).
-The number of attendees is limited to about 200 people in order to make event work best.
+The number of attendees is limited to about 200 people in order to make the event work best.
 Members of the community proposed unofficial event for the overflow attendees, so [Joseph Catrambone](https://github.com/JosephCatrambone) reached us out with this idea asking to help with that.

 We are happy to help and would like to thank the community and Joseph for giving us this courtesy.
 There are 3 parts of unofficial event with the following agenda: